Conference Information Registration Conference Schedule Student Talks UKIE Conference Organisers Contact

 Virtual attendance of talks is planned as a possibility.

 Register to attend at THIS FORM so that we know you are coming.
-Deadline for registration is 31st of March.
+Deadline for registration for in-person attendance is 31st of March and for online attendance is 16th of April.

 List of Abstracts